Vamsharaj Pande

 Vamsharaj Pande (a.k.a.
 Bamsa Raj Pande, Vansha Raj Pande, or Bangsha Raj Pande) (वंशराज पाँडे; translit. vaṃśarāja pām̐ḍe) was a Nepalese politician, military officer and minister of state.
-He was a significant army commander of Kingdom of Nepal in the second half of 18th century.
+He was a significant army commander of Kingdom of Nepal in the second half of the 18th century.
 He was a follower of Bahadur Shah of Nepal and had a significant rivalry with Swaroop Singh Karki.

 Early life and family

-He was born as eldest son of Kaji of Gorkha Kingdom Kalu Pande in 1739 A.D.
-He had two brothers - Ranashur Pande and Damodar Pande.
-He had a sister Chitravati Pande who was married to Kaji Kehar Singh Basnyat of the noble Basnyat family.
+He was born the eldest son of Kaji of Gorkha Kingdom Kalu Pande in 1739 A.D.
+He had two brothers, Ranashur Pande and Damodar Pande, and a sister, Chitravati Pande, who was married to Kaji Kehar Singh Basnyat of the noble Basnyat family.